nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 # 6. Glossary

-**CLI**: CLI (also known as a _Command Line Interface_) refers to a form of interface that processes a user's input in the form of text.<br>
+* **CLI**: CLI (also known as a _Command Line Interface_) refers to a form of interface that processes a user's input in the form of text.
-**GUI**: GUI (also known as a _Graphical User Interface_) refers to a form of user interface that allows user to interact with the application through graphical icons, such as buttons.<br>
+* **GUI**: GUI (also known as a _Graphical User Interface_) refers to a form of user interface that allows user to interact with the application through graphical icons, such as buttons.
-**Progress**: Refers to any remark you may want to add for a specific student, such as their performance in class and their homework progression.
+* **Progress**: Refers to any remark you may want to add for a specific student, such as their performance in class and their homework progression.

 ***